SolardiaX/vue-typescript-skeleton/README.md

 ## Usage

-Make sure `yarn` cli is installed in your system.
+1. Make sure `yarn` cli is installed in your system.
 Download and unzip this repo to your project root path.

-Execute `'yarn'` or `'yarn install'` or `'yarn upgrade'`.
+2. Execute `'yarn'` or `'yarn install'` or `'yarn upgrade'`.

-Use `'yarn add -D xxx'` or `'yarn add xxx'` to add your dependencies.
+3. Use `'yarn add -D xxx'` or `'yarn add xxx'` to add your dependencies.

+4. Create `'src'` dir in your project root path and write your own sources in it.

 Now you can use vue 3 with typescript.